 And in much of Eastern Europe, there really is little point in trying to economise by buying picnic food as processed supermarket fare is likely to cost as much if not more than a hot tasty meal in a local cafe.
 Try ‘cevapi’ meatballs in Bosnia and Serbia or a hot pastry ‘burek’ in Croatia for a quick snack like the locals.

-If you’re travelling on your own then it’s likely that age has not dimmed your sense of adventure and youthful outlook on life.
-Don’t forget that you are Interrailing and part of the fun is meeting fellow travellers en route.
+If you’re travelling alone, then it’s likely that age has not dimmed your sense of adventure and youthful outlook on life.
+Don’t forget that you are Interrailing; part of the fun is meeting fellow travellers en route.

-You’ll get to meet people plus make your money stretch further giving you more chances to treat yourself by booking the occasional night in a travellers’ hostel.
-If you don’t fancy the idea of dorm rooms and being disturbed by drunken revellers or snoring roommates don’t worry.
-Most hostels offer private rooms where you can take advantage of the social nature and value of this kind of accommodation without slumming it.
+You’ll get to meet people plus make your money stretch further, giving you more chances to treat yourself by booking the occasional night in a travellers’ hostel.
+If you don’t fancy the idea of dorm rooms and being disturbed by drunken revellers or snoring roommates, don’t worry.
+Most hostels offer private rooms where you can take advantage of this kind of accommodation’s social nature and value without slumming it.

-The main thing to remember though, is that Interrailing is simply one of the best ways to really get to know Europe.
-It combines adventure with practicality and you can choose the style of your trip, whether you fancy a nostalgic rerun of your student days or a more cultural journey of discovery.
+The main thing to remember, though, is that Interrailing is one of the best ways to get to know Europe.
+It combines adventure with practicality, and you can choose the style of your trip, whether you fancy a nostalgic rerun of your student days or a more cultural journey of discovery.
 And for non-European citizens and residents, a Eurail Pass gives you the same travel benefits and experiences.